joshmaglione/BRational/md_files/docs/brat.md

 &emsp;

-The class we use to format rational functions is `brat`, and the kinds of rational functions accepted can be expressed as
+The class we use to format rational functions is `brat`, and the kinds of rational functions accepted satisfy the **main assumption**: they can be expressed as
 \[
 	\dfrac{F(\bm{X})}{c\bm{X}^{\beta} \prod_{i=1}^m(1 - \bm{X}^{\alpha_i})},
 \]